eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent gets an `UpdateWorkload` message with an added workloads that was already started by the RuntimeManager, the RuntimeManager shall trigger the update of the workload.
+When the Ankaios Agent gets an `UpdateWorkload` message with an added workload that was already started by the RuntimeManager, the RuntimeManager shall trigger the update of the workload.

 Comment:
 This situation can happen if the Ankaios Server gets restarted.
 It is not yet confirmed if this handling is correct and it is subject to change.